Hong Kong Housing Authority and Housing Department

 Including civil servants, term or contract staff employed directly by the HA/HD and body-shopped personnel employed through consultant company to execute the duties of the HA/HD.

-Irrespective of whether the informant takes part in the Award or not, the HA will conduct thorough investigation and issue NTQ to households with tenancy abuse according to the prevailing policies.
+Irrespective of whether the informant takes part in the Award or not, the HA will conduct a thorough investigation and issue NTQ to households with tenancy abuse according to the prevailing policies.

-If multiple informants have reported the same case of tenancy abuse, and the HA needs to rely on the information from more than one informant to conclude the investigation and establish the abuse of public housing for the issuance of NTQ, such informants can share the cash reward of $3,000 equally, and each informant can receive the certificate of appreciation.
+If multiple informants have reported the same case of tenancy abuse, and the HA needs to rely on the information from more than one informant to conclude the investigation and establish the abuse of public housing for the issuance of NTQ, such informants can share the cash reward of HK$3,000 equally, and each informant can receive the certificate of appreciation.